Aryan-IIT/model_checkpointing_cs203/README.md

 [CS-203_LAB7_part1.ipynb](https://github.com/Aryan-IIT/model_checkpointing_cs203/blob/main/CS-203_LAB7_part1.ipynb)
 - Complete model training, checkpointing, and evaluation.
 - Bag-of-Words & Embeddings-based implementations.
 - TensorBoard integration for monitoring.
+- We have used `bert-base-uncased`

 Refer to this notebook for execution details and reproducibility.